antonyjack/C---7.0/Discards-Tuples/README.md

 ## Discards

-> `Discards` are temporary, write-only variables used in assignments when you don't care about the value assigned. `_`only means "discard this parameter" if you declare it and use it.
+> `Discards` are temporary, write-only variables used in assignments when you don't care about the value assigned. `_` means "discard this parameter" if you declare it and use it.

 ```c#
 //Method